 - A significant decrease in moose browsing on North Mountain and French Mountain.

 This is just a brief overview of our findings.
 A final report will be available on the project website later this year.

 Parks Canada will take several months to analyze the data gathered over the last five years to help determine the next steps.
 No matter the step we take, we will involve the community, our partners and key stakeholders in developing future programs or projects.
 In the meantime, we encourage you to visit www.pc.gc.ca/bringbacktheboreal for updates.

 2019 moose population survey

 Every two to four years, Parks Canada conducts a moose population survey within Cape Breton Highlands National Park.
 In March 2019, Parks Canada collaborated with the Nova Scotia Department of Lands and Forestry and Nova Scotia Mi’kmaq to conduct a moose population survey across the highlands of Cape Breton, including Cape Breton Highlands National Park.
-Results of this year’s survey show a significant decrease in the moose population.
+Results of the 2019 survey show a significant decrease in the moose population.
 In fact, the moose population density is 0.5 per km2, which is a healthy population for our park.

 Bring Back the Boreal

 - Spring 2019